ExplorViz/EaaS-demo-application/readme.md

 Fork this repository on GitHub and enable GitHub Actions.
 A workflow is included (`.github/workflows/build.yml`) that will build this project and submit a build artifact to an EaaS-instance whenever changes are pushed to the repository.

+Then configure the workflow by creating secrets in the GitHub repository settings:

+- `EAAS_URL`: Set this to the URL where your EaaS instance can be reached from the internet
+- `EAAS_PROJECT`: Set this to the ID of the EaaS project, you can find it on the projects settings page
-Configure the instance URL in the workflow file and create a secret in the GitHub repository settings labeled `EAAS_SECRET`.
-You can obtain this secret from the secrets page of the project in EaaS.
+- `EAAS_SECRET`: You can obtain one from the projects secrets page

 You can then make changes to the application and push them to the repository and the GitHub Action will automatically create a build and submit it to the configured EaaS instance.
+You should be able to see and run these builds through the EaaS webinterface.

 ## License